Cu7ious/github-searcher/README.md

-# GithHub Searcher
+# GitHub Searcher

 ## Preface

-The project was built according to the requrements and it also contains additional features:
+The project was built according to the requirements and it also contains additional features:

 1. Clean design
 2. Sidebar with overlay